Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Experiments

 \subsection{Evaluation Conditions}

-We evaluate the proposed control policy and system quantitatively for two tasks.
+We evaluated the proposed control policy and system quantitatively for two tasks.
 The first is a random pose reaching, which evaluates the control ability from and to a variety of arm poses.
 The second is a more realistic task for a robotic manipulator, i.e., reaching a randomly placed object on a desk.
-If a grasping posture for the object is given as the target image, the robot can grasp the object after reaching.
+If a grasping posture for the object is given as the target image, the robot can grasp the object after reaching it.
 Figs.~\ref{fig:env-obj} (a) and (b) show examples of environments for simulation, which are 3D-scanned office buildings with different arrangements and room sizes.

 The proposed system described in Sec.~\ref{sec:ctrl} was run at a control frequency of 2 Hz.
-In addition, we evaluated following baseline methods for comparison purposes:
+In addition, we evaluated the following baseline methods for comparison purposes.

-\subsubsection{Runtime Optimization (RO)\cite{finnDeepVisualForesight2017}}
+\subsubsection{Runtime Optimization (RO)\cite{finn2017}}

-Following \cite{finnDeepVisualForesight2017}, we used a cross-entropy method stochastic optimization to generate 6-DoF action in RO. $M$ sets of $N$ actions are sampled from a Gaussian distribution and $J_i$ for each action is evaluated using VUNet-6DoF. $K$ sets of actions with the smallest $J_i$ are selected to update the distribution.
+Following \cite{finn2017}, we used a cross-entropy method stochastic optimization to generate actions in RO. $M$ sets of $N$ actions were sampled from a Gaussian distribution and $J_i$ for each action was evaluated using VUNet-6DoF. $K$ sets of actions with the smallest $J_i$ were selected to update the distribution.
 The parameters were selected as $M=20$, $K=10$.
-We iteratively calculate 6 times within the same frame rate as our method.
+The optimization loop was iterated six times to assure a control frequency of 2 Hz.

-\subsubsection{Imitation Learning (IL)\cite{codevillaEndtoEndDrivingConditional2018}}
+\subsubsection{Imitation Learning (IL)\cite{codevillaE2E2018}}

-The IL policy is a neural network with the same structure as EnvNet/ObjNet; however, it is trained without VUNet-6DoF to minimize the mean squared error of actions between the output actions and reference actions from the dataset.
+The IL policy is a neural network with the same structure as EnvNet/ObjNet; however, it was trained without VUNet-6DoF to minimize the mean squared error of actions between the output actions and reference actions from the dataset.